What IT services can I access after I leave McGill

 Students who officially withdraw from the University

-If you do not graduate and have officially withdrawn from McGill (i.e., you have advised us that you are not planning to return) your access will change as follows:
+If you do not graduate or have not previously graduated and have officially withdrawn from McGill (i.e., you have advised us that you are not planning to return) your access will change as follows:

 Students who do not officially withdraw (including postdocs)

 Note: This section includes postdocs with an email address ending in @mail.mcgill.ca.
-If your email address ends in @mcgill.ca, please see Staff (including postdocs).
+If your email address ends in @mcgill.ca, please see Student Workers (including most postdocs, Teaching Assistants, Research Assistants) .

 If you do not graduate and do not return to McGill (i.e., if you do not register for courses for three consecutive terms) your access will change as follows: